Things to Consider

 - If you are offered an appointment, you will be offered the earliest appointment available.
 You cannot ask for a specific time.
 We assume that if it is medically urgent, you are ready to attend straight away, and will not be at work or school etc. We do appreciate you may need time to travel.

 - Register online!
 Routine GP appointments can then be booked up to 14 days before appointment date.
-We are seeking to increase availability of other routine appointments such as blood tests, cervical smears etc. Speak to our reception or call centre teams to get registered.
+We are seeking to increase availability of other routine appointments such as blood tests, cervical smears etc. Speak to Care Navigator team to get registered.

 - If you wish to consult with a particular doctor or clinician, you may have to wait slightly longer for an appointment.